-(d) If the durable asset is donated to a community organization by a candidate or candidate committee as specified in section [11-200 or 11-206,] 11-381, Hawaii Revised Statutes, the asset's fair market value at the time it was donated shall be reported on the commission's electronic filing system's durable asset schedule.
-[Eff 5/29/10; am and comp [ (Auth: HRS §11-314(b)) (Imp: HRS §\$11-302, 11-333, 11-335, 11-381)
+(d) If the durable asset is donated to a community organization by a candidate or candidate committee as specified in section 11-381, Hawaii Revised Statutes, the asset's fair market value at the time it was donated shall be reported on the commission's electronic filing system's durable asset schedule.
+[Eff 5/29/10; am and comp DEC 092016] (Auth: HRS \$11-314(b)) (Imp: HRS \$\$11-302, 11-333, 11-335, 11-381)

-- §3-160-47 Newsletters, reports, surveys, and polls. (a) The payment of costs to prepare, publish, and distribute reports, surveys, or polls which influence the nomination for election, or election of any candidate must be reported unless specifically excepted by this section. - (b) Use of personal funds by a candidate to pay the costs to prepare, publish, and distribute reports, surveys, or polls shall be reported as expenditures, and "other receipts" from the candidate. - (c) The payment of costs for the following reports, surveys, or polls are not reported as expenditures: - (1) Reports, surveys, or polls of independent organizations not affiliated with any candidate and who have not received or expended any money on behalf of any candidate, and whose report, survey, or poll is either available to all candidates as well as the general public is confidential and not distributed or publicized at any time prior to an election in which the report, survey, or poll would have an influence; - (2) Reports, surveys, or polls required by law to be made by any governmental agency and for which funds have been appropriated by law;
+\$3-160-47 Newsletters, reports, surveys, and polls. (a) The payment of costs to prepare, publish, and distribute reports, surveys, or polls which influence the nomination for election, or election of any candidate must be reported unless specifically excepted by this section.

+(b) Use of personal funds by a candidate to pay the costs to prepare, publish, and distribute reports, surveys, or polls shall be reported as expenditures, and "other receipts" from the candidate.

+(c) The payment of costs for the following reports, surveys, or polls are not reported as expenditures:

+Reports, surveys, or polls of independent organizations not affiliated with any candidate and who have not received or expended any money on behalf of any candidate, and whose report, survey, or poll is either available to all candidates as well as the general public or is confidential and not distributed or publicized at any time prior to an election in which the report, survey, or poll would have an influence;

-- (3) Reports, surveys, or polls of incumbent officeholders, not candidates, who pay for costs of publication and distribution from funds which have been specifically appropriated by law; and - (4) Reports, surveys, or polls of any news reporting agencies or communications media who have neither received nor contributed any moneys on behalf of any candidate.
+- (2) Reports, surveys, or polls required by law to be made by any governmental agency and for which funds have been appropriated by law; - (3) Reports, surveys, or polls of incumbent officeholders, not candidates, who pay for costs of publication and distribution from funds which have been specifically appropriated by law; and - (4) Reports, surveys, or polls of any news reporting agencies or communications media who have neither received nor contributed any moneys on behalf of any candidate.